luisr96/discord-bot-starhunters/README.md

 ![image](https://github.com/luisr96/discord-bot-starhunters/assets/56360815/2b79aaa3-162f-4c28-9838-68fa44e662aa)

 ## Contributing
 Contributions are welcome.
 If you'd like to contribute to Starhelper, please submit a pull request.
+If there's a bug or feature you'd like implement, feel free to open an issue.

 ## License
 This project is licensed under the MIT License.